-- Reconsider the number of department major requirements and graduation requirements.
-Reducing faculty workload means identifying areas of overwork and asking faculty to do a bit less.
-Related to teaching, creating space for the reduction of workload will necessitate an openness to trimming course requirements (at the department and possibly the College level) and, in some cases, a willingness to consider which major requirements are required and which are electives. - Consider opportunities for reducing the number of academic units and committees.
-This might include reductions in the number of department chairs and program coordinators by, for example, incentivizing adjacent programs to join in jointly chaired academic units, thereby reducing the number of faculty serving as chairs while maintaining disciplinary autonomy. - Reimagine and reduce committee service: We recommend that the Handbook Revision Committee, together with the Steering Committee, convene a conversation on committee work at the College.
+- Reimagine and reduce committee service: We recommend that the Handbook Revision Committee, together with the Steering Committee, convene a conversation on committee work at the College.
 Items to be considered might include numbers of committees and size; committee charges; compensation for committee work; and how faculty committee service is considered in the personnel review process.
-The College should fortify the role of faculty on governance issues such as tenure and promotion, curriculum, and assessment, while reducing the number of faculty who are serving on committees at any one time - Build upon and employ emergent Academic Affairs strategies to improve the experience of first-year students.
-If the College moves towards a cadre-of-advisor model for advising undeclared first year students, consider how this strategy might relieve pressure on faculty labor or, conversely, create an opportunity for those who carry lighter loads. - Use Research and Development funds strategically in support of faculty research.
+The College should fortify the role of faculty on governance issues such as tenure and promotion, curriculum, and assessment, while reducing the number of faculty who are serving on committees at any one time. - Build upon and employ emergent Academic Affairs strategies to improve the experience of first-year students.
+If the College moves towards a cadre-of-advisor model for advising undeclared first year students, consider how this strategy might relieve pressure on faculty labor or, conversely, create an opportunity for those who carry lighter loads.
+Academic Affairs and the Student Enrollment and Engagement Committee are best positioned to take up this work. - Use Research and Development funds strategically in support of faculty research.
 Support for faculty research and pedagogical projects no longer meets minimum handbook standards (e.g., where sabbatical funding is concerned).
 Increased and sustained investment in faculty R&D support is crucial for Dickinson faculty to remain leaders in their fields.
+R&D and FPC are best positioned to take up this work.